vanilla-reforged/vmangos-docker/README.md

 ### Configure MySQL Password

-Update `mangosd.conf` and `realmd.conf` with your MySQL root password if you changed it.
+Update `mangosd.conf` and `realmd.conf` with your MySQL root password if you changed it in `.env-script` .

 ### Create Account